 The mode numbers are chosen such that the $\varphi_i$ component of the super field lifts to a primary on the covering surface.
 We again take all the $w_i$ odd.
-The case where two $w_i$ are even is discussed in Appendix~\ref{sapp:R_3pt}.
+The case where two $w_i$ are even and we need to consider Ramond punctures is discussed in Appendix~\ref{sapp:R_3pt}.

 Using super M\"obius transformations, we can fix the insertion points

 Let us carry out the calculation of the correlator using the super covering map $\bm{\Gamma}$ with ramification points

 and leading Taylor coefficients $a_i$ around these points.
 Note that, as there is only one odd modulus $\theta_3$, the $a_i$ are the same as the coefficients of $\Gamma^\text{red}$.
 By the discussion around eq.~(\ref{eq:super_mode_lifting}), the fields in the correlator above are lifted as